Corvusoft/restq/documentation/DESIGN.md

 ### Settings

-Represents the primary point of exchange, repository, and logger configuration.
-The mass majority of its implementation is inherited from restbed::Settings with a few RestQ specific methods included and alterations of scope as detailed below.
+Represents the primary point of service, repository, and logger configuration.
+The mass majority of its implementation is inherited from restbed::Settings with a additional RestQ specific methods included and alterations of scope as detailed below.
 ```
  +----------------------------------------------------------------------------------+
  |                                     <<class>>                                    |